sdziallas/comp55/docs/labs/JavavsCPP.md

 **<span class="smallcaps">object</span>**.
 You can have many objects that follow the same class blueprints.

-## In Java there is no pointer notation
+## In Java, there is no pointer notation

 Remember this?